Love Is Blind: Brazil season 3: Filming

 In January 2023, it was revealed that shooting for the third season begun in secret shortly after production of season 2 was completed.
 Filming began in São Paulo in August 2022 and lasted 39 days up until the weddings.
 After the five newly engaged couples left the pods, filming took place at Madeiro Beach Hotel Resort in Pipa Beach, Tibau do Sul, about 84 km from Natal, Rio Grande do Norte, when all the couples went on a retreat.
 Then, the relationships that made it through the retreat moved in together in an apartment complex in São Paulo, where they spent the rest of the time filming up until the weddings in October 2022.

+Match-fixing allegations

+According to the press, Maria Carolina Caporusso and Valmir Reis had known each other before filming, while Maria had also had prior contact with Menandro Rosa, the participant she chose.
+In addition, Maria, Menandro, Ágata Moura and Renan Justino were reportedly represented by a company associated with hosts Camila Queiroz and Klebber Toledo.
+Endemol Shine Brasil denied the allegations and stated that the casting process followed the reality show's established procedures.